 Usually, someone with fibromyalgia will also have a number of tender spots, places where he or she feels pain if the spot is pressed.
 Common tender spots include the back of the head, between the shoulder blades, shoulders, chest, neck, hips, knees, and elbows.

 Fatigue is another common complaint of kids with fibromyalgia.
 Because of this, fibromyalgia can mimic the symptoms of a similar condition called chronic fatigue syndrome.
 Sometimes, a person can have both conditions, but they are separate syndromes.

 Fibromyalgia also usually causes sleeping problems that make getting a good night's sleep difficult.
 Some kids may have other sleep disorders like restless legs syndrome and sleep apnea.
 Poor sleep can also lead to waking up with body aches and stiffness that may improve during the day, then get worse at night.

 People with fibromyalgia often notice a variety of external factors that can make their symptoms worse, from emotional stress to cold, damp weather.

-Doctors aren't really sure what causes fibromyalgia, but most agree that the brains of people who have it sense pain differently.
-They might feel pain in response to things (like stress) that aren't normally painful.
+Doctors aren't really sure what causes fibromyalgia, but most agree that the brains of people who have it perceive pain differently.
+For some reason, they experience pain in response to stimuli that aren't normally perceived as painful by others.